Skip to main content

 Preferred Qualifications:

-Prior work experience in a correctional setting is preferred, but not required
+Bachelor’s degree.
+Prior experience in a correctional setting is preferred.

 Pay and Benefit Information: